 Fellows will be given a minimum of two weeks to prepare for and take the bar exam, and will be permitted to take intermittent time away from the fellowship for bar prep courses and to study through the end of July.

 EICOP is a non-profit educational arts workforce development program, dedicated to educating, training, and recruiting the best and brightest diverse student leaders from our nation’s Historically Black Colleges & Universities (HBCUs) and other Minority-Serving Institutions for careers across all aspects of the entertainment, media, sports, music, and technology industries.

 Its signature program, HBCU in LA, was launched in partnership with then-President Obama’s White House Initiative on HBCUs.
-Since its launch, the MPA has served as an important partner creating access for HBCU law students to participate in this important diversity pipeline development initiative.
+Since its launch, the MPA has served as an important partner creating access for students across the country, who are dedicated to ensuring diversity, equity, and inclusion in the industry, to participate in this important pipeline development initiative.